The Conservancy’s Role

 Pre-application Planning Advice

 To construct, alter, renew or extend any works on, under or over tidal waters or tidal lands below the level of high water in Chichester Harbour will require a works licence issued by Chichester Harbour Conservancy.
-Please carefully read through the Guidance Notes with the Application Form.
+Please carefully read through the Guidance Notes below.

 All houseboats within The Limits of the Harbour (up to MHW, exc.
 Chichester Marina, Birdham Pool Marina, and Emsworth Yacht Harbour) require a Licence issued by Chichester Harbour Conservancy.
-Please carefully read through the Guidance Notes with the Application Form.
+Please carefully read through the Guidance Notes below.

 Landscape Character Assessment

-The Landscape Character Assessment was produced by Chris Blandford Associates in 2005.
+The Landscape Character Assessment was produced by Chris Blandford Associates in 2005 and refreshed in 2018.
 It has helped to inform the AONB Management Plan and provides planning and land management guidelines to assist planners, developers and landowners in conserving and enhancing the distinctive character of the AONB landscape.
-It is available on request from the Harbour Office.